Talk 2 in the Messianic Judaism series (10 minutes) examines the roots of this movement, as well as some of its terminology.

 - 1st century: apostles agree Gentiles are not obligated to follow Torah (Acts 15:1-35; Titus 1:10-11).

-- 19th century: rooted in evangelism of Jews, Zionism, and Dispensationalism.
+- 19th century: rooted in evangelism of Jews in Israel during the Ottoman period, Zionism, and Dispensationalism.

 - 20th century: birthed in groups like "Jews for Jesus" (1960s-1970s).